For general surgery requests, call 406-883-5680 or fill out our online form.

 - Femoral hernia - less common groin hernia

-- Incisional hernia - hernias that result from a prior incision caused by a previous operation
+- Incisional hernia - hernias that result from an incision in a previous operation

 - Ventral hernia - occurs on your anterior abdominal wall and can be present at birth or developed later